-Best Netflix VPN in 2020
+Best Netflix VPN in 2021

 - No BBC iPlayer

-IPVanish is the best VPN for Netflix when it comes to all round performance.
-This will unblock Netflix in lots of places especially in the US where plenty of servers have access and at fast speeds too.
+IPVanish is the best VPN for Netflix when it comes to all-round performance.
+This will unblock Netflix in lots of places especially in the U.S. where plenty of servers have access and at fast speeds too, though it's worth noting it doesn't unblock BBC iPlayer if you want this to be your one-stop streaming VPN.
 Should you run into an issue then you can rely on speedy live chat support that's genuinely useful.

-This also works on a more all-round level with P2P torrenting support, kill switch security and the ability to use this on 10 devices at the same time.
+This also works on a more all-round level with P2P torrenting support, kill switch security, and the ability to use this on 10 devices at the same time.
 The only issue was we couldn't unblock BBC iPlayer, so if you want that too then you may want to look elsewhere.
 Pricing is decent and you get a 30-day money-back guarantee so this is worth a shot for sure.

-IPVanish may not have the biggest numbers for stats, but the service that the company offers is reliable and fast.
-Getting set up takes just minutes, so start today!

-How does a VPN get me Netflix access?
+How does a Netflix VPN get me access?

 A VPN, or virtual private network, works by bouncing your signal through another server, using an assigned IP address.
 All that means you appear to be someone else, somewhere else.
 While that's great for anonymity and security, it also means you can appear to be anywhere you need.

-So you can set yourself up on a US based server, even when in Europe, and when you sign into Netflix you'll be met with your familiar content list from back home.
+So you can set yourself up on a U.S.-based server, even when in Europe, and when you sign in to Netflix you'll be met with your familiar content list from back home.

-Of course you could also access other Netflix shows from across the globe by using a VPN, but that's not something we're condoning as it may put your Netflix subscription at risk.
+Of course, you could also access other Netflix shows from across the globe by using a VPN, but that's not something we're condoning as it may put your Netflix subscription at risk.

 We test and review VPN services in the context of legal recreational uses.
 For example: